 This Code is based upon the division of the City into districts.
 Within each district the use of land and structures are substantially uniform.
-It is recognized, however, that there are certain uses which, because of their unique characteristics, are potentially incompatible with existing development, or because the effects of such uses cannot be foreseen. cannot be properly classified in a particular district or districts without consideration of the impact of those uses upon neighboring land and of the public need for the particular use at the particular location.
+It is recognized, however, that there are certain uses which, because of their unique characteristics, are potentially incompatible with existing development, or because the effects of such uses cannot be foreseen.

 A property owner in the City, or his/her designee, may file an application to use his/her land for one or more of the special uses authorized within the zoning district.
-A property owner may only propose a special use for property under his/her control.
+A property owner may only propose a special use for property under his/her control